-The name is strange enough to invoke some curiosity in you as in why on earth a chicken starter will be named “chicken 65”!
+The name is intriguing enough to invoke some curiosity in you as in why on earth a chicken starter will be named “chicken 65”!

-Someone told me that the reason behind this is 65 different spices are used in the recipe of this dish.
-Even that was too much to digest!
+Someone told me that the reason behind this is 65 different spices are used in the recipe of chicken 65!
+That was too much to digest!
 65 spices!
 Are you kidding me?

 So I did some research and finally got to know this – out of many anecdotal theories, the most believed one is: this dish was first introduced in 1965 at the famous Buhari Hotel restaurant in Chennai by its founder A.M.Buhari, a pioneer in the South Indian food industry and that’s how it got its curious name “Chicken 65” [Source: Wikipedia].

-Now that we know the history, let us also know the recipe and that’s exactly what I am here for.
+Now that we know the history, let us also know the recipe of chicken 65 and that’s exactly what I am here for.

-I will surely share the recipe here but the fun fact is I didn’t have any contribution towards its making!
+I will surely share the recipe of chicken 65 here but the fun fact is I didn’t have any contribution towards its making!
 It was entirely done by my better half.
-Though he asked me to supervise from time to time, but I didn’t touch even a single ingredient as ordered by him.
+Though he asked me to supervise from time to time, but I didn’t touch even a single ingredient as strictly instructed by him.

 - Boneless chicken breast – 500 grams (20-25 small bite size pieces)